 The Court further stated, “File reviews are particularly troubling when the administrator’s consulting physicians—who have never met the claimant—discount the claimant’s limitations as subjective or exaggerated. … Thus, we have observed that “reliance on a file review may be inadequate” when “the conclusions from that review include critical credibility determinations regarding a claimant’s medical history and symptomatology.”

 The Court states, “And in Shaw, we observed that the administrator “should not have made a credibility determination about [the claimant’s] continuous reports of pain” without an examination, even under an objective-evidence standard. … “Because chronic pain is not easily subject to objective verification, the Plan’s decision to conduct only a file review supports a finding that the decision-making was arbitrary and capricious.”… Like the administrators in Smith and Shaw, Sedgwick decided that Godmar’s pain was subjective without examining him and that failure weighs in favor of a determination that the denial of his claim was arbitrary and capricious.”

 Summary: The Court vacated the district court’s judgment and remanded to the district court:

-Disclaimer: This was not a case handled by disability attorney Nick A. Ortiz.
-The court case is summarized here to give readers a better understanding of how Federal Courts decide short term and long term disability ERISA claims.
+Disclaimer: This case was not handled by disability attorney Nick A. Ortiz.
+The court case is summarized here to give readers a better understanding of how Federal Courts decide short-term and long-term disability ERISA claims.